 You can see this in action quite easily by creating a pod using

-kubectl run, and giving it a nonsense image name:
+kubectl run, and giving it an image name that’s complete nonsense:

-If you’re following an old tutorial or book which references a specific image tag, make sure the tag still exists.
+If you’re following an old tutorial or book which references a specific image tag, check that the tag still exists.
 If it doesn’t, find out which replacement tag is good for you to use instead.

 You’re using a private registry, but you’ve not supplied credentials

-Most enterprises that use Kubernetes will use it with a private container image registry.
+Most enterprises that use Kubernetes tend to use it with a private container image registry.

 This is because companies generally don’t want to publish their private, internal apps to Docker Hub.